What makes a good citizen? The following 8 traits are a good place to start.

-- First and foremost, a “good citizen” is someone who does what’s in their power to stay maximally informed and engage with others.
+- First and foremost, a “good citizen” is someone who does what’s in their power to stay maximally informed.

 - A “good citizen” actively works to meet the needs of others, both their private and public sector counterparts.

 - People who are good citizens are thankful for the opportunities they have, educate themselves about complex issues, and vote to make the government do what’s necessary for the good of society — not solely for themselves.

 - Being a good citizen means being responsible.

 - The traits of a good citizen include giving back and helping others.